The Best Way to Get from Casablanca to Marrakech.

 Casablanca has three train stations; Casa Voyageurs, Casa Port and Mohammed V International Airport.

 The main train station in Casablanca is Casa Voyageurs.
-The white building is recognisable by its high clock tower above the entrance.
+The white building is recognizable by its high clock tower above the entrance.

-Passengers travelling from Casa Port, Casablanca’s smaller station near the city’s Atlantic port or Mohammed V International Airport, will connect to Marrakesh via a transfer at Casa Voyageurs.
+Passengers traveling from Casa Port, Casablanca’s smaller station near the city’s Atlantic port or Mohammed V International Airport, will connect to Marrakesh via a transfer at Casa Voyageurs.

 Train Schedules from Casablanca to Marrakech

-There are nine services per day between Casablanca and Marrakech departing every couple of hours.
-Travel time is around 3.5 hours.
+There are eight services per day between Casablanca to Marrakech departing every couple of hours.
+Travel time is around 2.5 hours.

 Timetable Casablanca to Marrakech